Software Quality Management and reducing Software TCO - SIG

 An infographic titled 'Software System' showing a comparison between 'External quality' and 'Internal quality' in software.
 On the left, under 'OUTSIDE-IN,' it explains external quality as 'Quality is defects in use,' focusing on functional suitability, correctness, and acceptance, which is the focus of most QA teams.
 On the right, under 'INSIDE-OUT,' it describes internal quality as 'Quality is software construction,' emphasizing that build quality drives the cost of ownership and external quality.
 In the center, overlapping circles represent 'Functionality' and 'Implementation,' linking both types of quality.

 With the total cost of ownership (TCO) of software largely determined by build quality, internal quality is often undervalued.
-But did you know that 60% of all bugs come from having poor internal quality?

-Getting awareness before creating IT cost reduction strategies
+Getting awareness before creating IT cost-reduction strategies

-For many organizations, the TCO of source code is difficult to quantify.
-To begin with, there are many hidden costs.
 In addition, the idea that software continues to cost you once it has been developed is not always taken into consideration.
+That’s right, let’s show you what we mean.

 Code growth and changes during the different software development life cycle phases